Are you learning Russian and struggling with the alphabet?

-Although he has lost interest in learning the language, my own has increased significantly since I discovered just how much I understand with my background in Croatian.
-M and I have been watching a few movies and television shows with significant Russian dialogue and I can’t help but want to understand better!
-Plus, I can always teach my папа how to say a few things if he ever changes his mind.
+Although he has lost interest in learning the language, my own increased significantly.
+I knew that it was a Slavic language, and while watching a tv show (The Americans) which includes quite a bit of Russian dialogue, I realized just how much I already understood.
+And because I loved the series so much, I couldn’t help but want to understand better!
+Plus, I would always be able to teach my папа how to say a few things if he ever changed his mind.

 One of the things that I’ve heard over and over is that it’s really helpful to learn the Russian alphabet before you really start getting into the language.
 Since I’ve heard it so many times recently, I’ve really taken that bit of advice to heart and immediately began working through a deck on Memrise.
 I didn’t really feel like it was enough though, so I set out to find a printout of the alphabet to hang on my wall.

 But I, unfortunately, didn’t find exactly what I was looking for.

 And now I want to share it with you!